How Do I Use Amazon EKS With Amazon ElastiCache?

 export const elasticacheClusterEndpoint = cache.cacheNodes.apply(cacheNodes => cacheNodes[0].address);

-- VPC and Subnets: The foundational network setup needed for both EKS and ElastiCache resources.
+- VPC and Subnets: Establish the foundational network setup for both EKS and ElastiCache resources.

-- EKS Cluster: Created with a role that specifies the permissions needed for EKS to interact with AWS resources.
+- EKS Cluster: Created with a role specifying permissions for EKS to interact with AWS resources.

-- ElastiCache Cluster: Provisioned within the same VPC as the EKS cluster ensuring network connectivity.
+- ElastiCache Cluster: Deployed within the same VPC as the EKS cluster to ensure network connectivity.

 - Outputs: The endpoints for the EKS cluster and the ElastiCache cluster are exported for connectivity purposes.